Planning A Trip to Great Smoky Mountains National Park: 7 Mistakes to Avoid

 #1 Underestimating the size of the park

-Mountain of colorful trees under a cloudy day in Great Smoky Mountains National Park.
+Mountains of colorful trees in Great Smoky Mountains National Park.

 When planning a trip to the Great Smoky Mountains National Park, a common pitfall is underestimating the sheer size of the park.
 Spanning over 800 square miles across North Carolina and Tennessee, it’s not a destination you can fully appreciate in just a quick visit.
 This majestic park is home to a vast network of trails, numerous waterfalls, a wide array of wildlife, and some of the most stunning views in the Appalachian region.